Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Main results

 \section{Main results}

-In this section, we describe our IBPF algorithm for parameter learning over general graphical POMP models in Section \ref{sec:Algorithm}, conduct its preliminary algorithmic analyses in Section \ref{sec:Preliminary_analysis}, and then establish its theoretical guarantees on algorithm performances and convergences in Section \ref{sec:beat_COD}.
+In this section, we describe our IBPF algorithm for parameter learning over general graphical POMP models in Section \ref{sec:Algorithm}, conduct its preliminary algorithmic analyses in Section \ref{sec:Preliminary_analysis}, establish its theoretical guarantees on algorithm performances and convergences in Section \ref{sec:beat_COD}, and then investigate maximum likelihood estimates (MLEs) in Section \ref{sec:Block_MLE}.